What The Three Stooges Can Teach Us About Links, aka The Curly Theory of Link Building

 They also had a contest to win a year supply of pies.
-There's still evidence of my work, preserved like fossils of link building past.
-Here's one.

 There were so many Geocities sites devoted to the Three Stooges I was busy for days.
 I was amazed and remember laughing out loud at the hilarity of those Geocities sites devoted to all things Stooge, and while Geocities is gone those same folks likely live on somewhere else.